FelixJoger/ALPAKAS/README.md

 This code repository contains all R scripts required to generate the ALPAKAS dataset from original discharge time series and raw geospatial inputs.
 ALPAKAS is freely available via Zenodo at
-<https://doi.org/XXXX??> under an open-access licence and described in
+<https://doi.org/10.5281/zenodo.19329693> under an open-access licence
-the corresponding data descriptor <https://doi.org/XXXX??>.
-The dataset was developed as part of the AlKa-DL project.
+and described in the corresponding data descriptor
+<https://doi.org/XXXX> (to be updated).
+The dataset was developed as
+part of the AlKa-DL project.

 All data processing were performed in R 4.4 on a Windows Server 2019 Standard system (Version 1809).
 Climatic indices were computed using